SAP-archive/helm-broker/docs/07-create-addons-repo.md

 ## Supported protocols

-Expose your addons repository so that you can provide URLs in the [AddonsConfiguration](https://github.com/kyma-project/helm-broker/blob/master/docs/13-cr-addonsconfiguration.md) (AC) and [ClusterAddonsConfiguration](https://github.com/kyma-project/helm-broker/blob/master/docs/14-cr-clusteraddonsconfiguration.md) (CAC) custom resources.
-The Helm Broker supports exposing addons using the following protocols:
+Expose your addons repository so that you can provide URLs in the [AddonsConfiguration](./13-cr-addonsconfiguration.md) (AC) and [ClusterAddonsConfiguration](./14-cr-clusteraddonsconfiguration.md) (CAC) custom resources.
+Helm Broker supports exposing addons using the following protocols:

 <div tabs>
   <details>